Corned beef, pastrami, smoked brisket, and the Jewish Passover main course. What do they all have in common?

 What part of the cow is brisket?
 Brisket comes from the cow’s chest muscle fibers below the first five ribs .

-The ample fat and connective tissue within the muscles is made up of collagen fibers and gives them their weight-bearing strength.
+The extra fat and connective tissue within the brisket muscles are made up of collagen fibers and give them their weight-bearing strength.

-A whole brisket, also known as a packer brisket, can be a hefty meat cut with plenty of connective tissue, sometimes weighing 10 to 18 pounds.
+A whole brisket, also known as a packer brisket, can be a hefty meat cut with plenty of connective tissues, sometimes weighing 10 to 18 pounds.

 The second section is fattier and thicker, called the “deckle point or the point cut.”

 This cut is usually more costly because it is the nicer looking of the two tough cuts and is easier to slice due to its more rectangular shape.

-The point cut is tastier but has too much fat compared to the flat beef brisket cut.
+The point is tastier but has excess fat compared to the flat beef brisket cut.
 It has a triangular cut shape and is suitable for shredding.

 How To Shop For Brisket

-When shopping for brisket to make ground beef and other beef-related meals, you need to consider whether to buy the flat beef brisket, the point, or the entire packer cut, which depends on how you plan to cook it.
+When shopping for brisket to make ground beef and other beef-related meals, you need to consider whether to buy the flat beef brisket, the point, skirt steak, or the entire packer cut, which depends on how you plan to cook it.

 Some points to remember when choosing your brisket are:

 - Pick a cut with good marbling.
 This refers to the streaks of fat in between the meat.
 It is vital for a juicy and tender cut brisket .

 - Certified Angus Beef or Prime grade beef is the best choice when cooking the brisket due to the high level of marbling.

 - The “low and slow” cooking method gives the fat a chance to slowly render out, resulting in a tender and juicy brisket.

 - Make sure that you buy the proper cut for your intended dish.
-You need the flat cut if you want to make pastrami or corned beef.
+You need the brisket flat cut if you want to make pastrami or corned beef.
 Its shape makes it more suitable for slicing.

 - Braised stew dishes and smoked brisket will benefit from the point cut because it is richer and juicier.